KCreate/leonardschuetz.ch/server/resources/blog/200730_nanboxing/article.md

 In a way...
 NaN boxing the small types has allowed us to remove them from our tagged union struct.
-Now, the only types that are still lift inside it are types which are relatively big, as compared to small types like integers or booleans.
+Now, the only types that are still left inside it are types which are relatively big, as compared to small types like integers or booleans.

 ```c